tychu/master_thesis_T-FFTRadNet/ReadMe.md

 --trials: indicate the number of trials you want to test

 For the initial training, since the config files provided include normalization constants for each of the differing input types.
-To obtain your own normalization constants you can run the following command within the dataset folder:
+To obtain the normalization constants for each input type, use the following command within the dataset folder:
 `$ python print_dataset_statistics.py`